Salemi: The Feasts of the Loaves and the City

-The Feast of St. Joseph is celebrated on March 19.
+The Feast of Saint Joseph is celebrated on March 19.
 On this occasion, votive altars are set up so-called "dinner" consisting of a wooden frame, covered with leaves of laurel and myrtle, and decked with oranges and lemons small loaves embroidered called "cuddureddi" and handcrafted by the women of the country representing animals, plants and work tools.
-On this occasion served are their famous desserts of St. Joseph, the sfinci.
+On this occasion served are their famous desserts of Saint Joseph, the sfinci.

 Other votive breads are the "cuddureddi" of St. Anthony Abbot, and the Cavadduzzi of San Biagio.
 The inhabitants turned to this saint in 1465, to save the crops from locust invasion, and the "cuddureddi" representing the throat.

 Other sacred bread are packaged cucciddati Stick and on April 2, the day dedicated to St. Francis of Paola, The Bread of St. Anthony of Padua, the Boards of St. Nicholas of Tolentino, the loaves of St. Elizabeth of Hungary.
 In addition, "u peri you" Foot Ox packaged with the first meal of the new harvest, the Manuzzi, on the occasion of the commemoration of the dead on November 2, "u Carcocciulu" the artichoke for the Christmas holidays.
 For these reasons Salemi is called the City of the Loaves.
 These breads can be seen at the Museum of Bread Ritual site Salemi in G. Cosenza, 26.

-The Feast of St. Nicholas takes place in honor of the city's patron saint, St. Nicholas of Bari.
+The Feast of Saint Nicholas takes place in honor of the city's patron saint, Saint Nicholas of Bari.
 The feast is celebrated on December 6 although in ancient times was also celebrated on May 9, the date of transfer of the relics of the saint and the last Sunday in May when they were celebrating the sponsorship.

 On December 8 they celebrate the solemnity of the Immaculate Conception of the Blessed Virgin Mary, celebrated and honored in Salemi as protectress of the city since 1740, the date on which his wooden statue was donated by Don Gioacchino Genco, pastor of Resuttana, the inhabitants to his fellow citizens.

 On the last Sunday of August is celebrated in the district of the Capuchins Our Lady of Confusion (i.e. the disturbance of grief over the death of his son).

 The Texture and the Stone Campanedda

-The typical traditional skills maintained over the years in Salemi include rug weaving at the loom, embroidery, and stone work called "campanedda" where stones derived from the quarries of the area are used for the decoration of houses and carved by local craftsmen.
+The typical traditional skills maintained over the years in Salemi include rug weaving at the loom, embroidery, and stonework called "campanedda" where stones derived from the quarries of the area are used for the decoration of houses and carved by local craftsmen.